Genentech/psborrow2/README.md

 ## Overview

-`psborrow2` provides an efficient framework for users to conduct Bayesian Dynamic Borrowing (BDB) analyses and other innovative analytical designs.<sup>1-2</sup>
+`psborrow2` provides an efficient framework for users to conduct Bayesian Dynamic Borrowing (BDB) analyses and other innovative analytical designs.[^1] [^2]
 `psborrow2` has two main objectives:

-1. <b>Facilitate BDB analyses</b>. `psborrow2` has a user-friendly interface for
-conducting BDB analyses that handles the computationally-difficult MCMC sampling on behalf of the user.
+1. **Facilitate BDB analyses**. `psborrow2` has a user-friendly interface for conducting BDB analyses that handles the computationally-difficult MCMC sampling on behalf of the user.

-2. <b>Facilitate simulation studies of BDB</b>. `psborrow2` includes a
-framework to compare different trial and BDB characteristics in a unified way in simulation studies to inform trial design.
+2. **Facilitate simulation studies of BDB**. `psborrow2` includes a framework to compare different trial and BDB characteristics in a unified way in simulation studies to inform trial design.

 ## Background